![]() |

 Note that BOOST_AFIO_OP_STACKBACKTRACEDEPTH

-has two implementations on POSIX, one based on glibc backtrace()
+has two implementations on POSIX, one based on glibc backtrace() and the other based on libunwind.
+The latter

 is more portable, but requires explicit linking with libunwind, so we have